FlowFuse/website/src/handbook/product/pricing.md

 # Pricing Principles

-This page sets out the concepts that we license and what units are measured across both FlowForge Cloud  and Self-managed.
+This page sets out the concepts that we license and what units are measured across both FlowFuse Cloud  and Self-managed.
 Commercial decisions outside the scope of this document.

 We have three primary tiers: Starter (Open-Source when self-managed), Premium, and Enterprise.
 The value and features provided within each tier correspond to the specific [persona](./personas/), acknowledging that a higher placement in the organisational chart typically implies different requirements.